 HBF holds a series of regular meetings at a national and local level.
-These cater for representatives from our larger ‘Major’ members through to our ‘Small developers group’.
+These cater for all members from our larger ‘Major Group’ through to our ‘Small Developers Group’.
 Nationally these include meetings for employees of member companies in various capacities including Chief Executives, Financial Directors and Legal Directors; and for people working in specific areas such as Planning, Technical and Sustainability, Health and Safety, Skills and HR, and Marketing and Communications.

 HBF holds regular meetings for local senior industry personnel plus three Planning and three Technical meetings per year in each of its seven regions outside London plus Wales, to facilitate two way dialogue on emerging issues and trends.
 Meetings allow members to discuss practical implementation of policy as well as approaches and solutions to particular local concerns.
 These meetings also ensure that the local experiences of members inform the national debate, so helping shape national policy and guidance.

 HBF attracts key politicians and influencers to our meetings.
 This gives members direct access to decision makers and allows HBF to significantly influence policy in a range of areas.